 After the alpaca is shorn, the belly strap that will support the chest and abdomen is re-attached and pulled to secure the alpaca to the table.
 The front leg restraints can then be removed.

-H1 - comes around and places self adjacent to and in front of the alpaca, while maintaining control of the head.
-Stay in this position to support and firmly control the head, while table is turned and alpaca is untied.
-Keep head against table and wait for shearer to release alpaca.
+H1 – comes around and places self adjacent to and in front of the alpaca, while maintaining control of the head.
+Stay in this position to support and firmly control the head, while the table is turned and the alpaca is untied.
+Keep head against the table and wait for the shearer to release alpaca.

-H2 - releases the table lock and gently returns the shearing table to its vertical position.
+H2 – releases the table lock and gently returns the shearing table to its vertical position.
 He then removes the rear leg restraints one at a time.
 Recommended technique – Kneel on one knee and pick up both rear legs of alpaca and rest them just above your other knee.
-Have a firm grip of the legs in case animal tries to pull legs from you.
+Have a firm grip on the legs in case the animal tries to pull legs from you.
 Slack the restraints and slip them off one at a time.
 When both are free gently bring them down to the floor.
-Then release the belly sling and untie alpacas head.
-Handler then can now move alpaca away from shearing table, and others can step back.
+Then release the belly sling and untie the alpacas head.
+The handler then can now move the alpaca away from the shearing table, and others can step back.